tomaspettit/tomaspettit/README.md

-👋 Hello, my name is Tomás Pettit & I’m a Fourth-Year (Final Year) Software Development Student at Galway City, ATU
+👋 Hello, my name is Tomás Pettit & I'm a Final Year Software Development Student at Galway City, ATU

 🔷 Skills I have interest I have experience in are
 - Java